nickolashkraus/nickolaskraus-io/site/content/posts/job-offer-from-longest-common-subsequence.md

 Maybe all the Sci-Fi cliches will come to pass and the human race will realize that to be human is to think and if all of our thinking is outsourced to machines we become less human.
-It follows then that we will choose to destroy technology in a fit of humanistic frenzy, since AI will be seen as a source of existential competition.
+It follows then that we will choose to destroy technology in a fit of humanistic frenzy, since AI will be viewed as a source of existential competition.
 It does seem rather in keeping with our inherent drive for survival.

+Anyway, closing the loop on the titular thread of this post, I progressed through the technical take home test in the interview process with a *Move forward with high confidence*, which I believed was crucial in receiving an offer.
+Had I not known LCS, I probably wouldn't have moved forward, thus solidifying my belief that knowing stuff is still important in the age of AI.

 [^1]: I won't dox them, but from my LinkedIn, you can probably guess what company.
-[^2]: GPT-4o mini, Claude Haiku 3.5, Gemini 2.5 Flash, Llama 4 Maverick.
+[^2]: GPT-4o mini, Claude Haiku 3.5, Gemini 2.5 Flash, Llama 4 Maverick
 [^3]: When running the prompt through ChatGPT 5 and Claude Sonnet 4, ostensibly more powerful models as compared to the ones offered by CoderPad, ChatGPT provides a sensible, yet unimaginative solution, whereas Claude churns on the problem hardcore and never produces a solution.
-[^4]: Indeed, when I review the solution with a software engineer at the company, which was part of the interview process, he relayed to me that my solution stood out significantly.
+[^4]: Indeed, when I review the solution with a software engineer at the company, which was part of the interview process, he relayed to me that my solution stood out due to its uniqueness.
 [^5]: There have been two notorious studies, which, though limited, have intimated that the use of AI is detrimental to cognitive function: one out of [MIT][Your Brain on ChatGPT] and one out of [METR][Measuring the Impact of Early-2025 AI].